AtoshDustosh/HIT-course-project-machine_learning/README.md

 All libraries are included separately in the programs.

-Annotations are detailed for program 1) 2) 3) but 4), because the last program is finished in a hurry ... maybe I will probably add it or re-construct program 4) in the future.
+Annotations are detailed for program 1) 2) 3) but 4), because the last program was finished in a hurry ... maybe I will probably add annotations or re-construct program 4) in the future.